 The Brewers Association just released its “2016 Mid-Year Beer Category and Craft Segment Review,” and it’s fantastic news for craft beer!

 Craft beer, according to the presentation, saw the highest growth at 9.4% increase in change versus the year’s average, bringing in an additional $120 million at mid-year to reach a whopping total of $1.4 billion in annual craft beer sales.
 FMB beer – or Flavored Malt Beverages – saw the largest increase of 18.6% in change versus YA, collecting more than $81 million more dollars, for a total of $518 million in sales as second highest earner of new beer drinkers.
+With such a massive amount of sales, it is important that those selling it have some way to track and manage this.
+It’s assumed some form of sales management dashboards has been put in place to do this.

 According to the data, infused craft beer bypassed cider for sales earlier this year, the largest instance being in FMBs which lead the growth in all segments at +0.5.
 Infused beers are seeing significant sales, 12 of the top 16 new beer brands have some flavor element added to them, the biggest player being Henry’s Hard Soda Orange.
 In 2016, the newcomer sold 2.24 million cases of the beer by the middle of 2016, compared to Coney Island Hard Root Beer, which sold 4.8 million cases in 2015.